 Phase I field work was initiated and completed by Science Applications International Corporation (SAIC) in September 1996.
+Phase II field work was initiated and completed by SAIC in December 1996.
 A project-specific Site Health and Safety Plan was compiled for the work completed by SAIC and sub-tier contractors.
 Ms. Patty Stoll was designated as Field Manager for the project.
 She was responsible for the collection of samples in accordance with the work plan, completion of the Daily Quality Control Reports (DQCRs), coordination of site access, shipment of samples to the laboratories, and documentation and correction of problems as they occurred.
 Quality Control Officer for the project was Ms. Sharon Stoller.
 She was responsible for data quality control for the SAIC sampling effort.
 This included, but was not limited to, validation of both field and laboratory data in accordance with the Geological Data Acquisition Plan (GDAP), the CDAP, and the Work Plan.
 As laboratory and analytical data coordinator, Mr. Nile Luedtke was responsible for maintaining analytical files for the project, approval of payment invoices from the laboratories, and documentation and correction of problems as they occurred.
 As the SAIC project manager, Christopher Potter was responsible for overall project success, budgetary control, USACE interfaces, and completion of Monthly Progress Reports (MPRs).

-One analytical laboratory was utilized by SAIC for testing samples collected by SAIC personnel.
+One analytical laboratory was used by SAIC for testing samples collected by SAIC personnel during both the Phase I and Phase II investigations.
 General Engineering Laboratory of Charleston, South Carolina completed all groundwater and soil analysis for BTEX, PAHs, gasoline range organics (GRO), diesel range organics (DRO), and TRPH.
 The laboratory used U.S. Environmental Protection Agency (EPA) analytical methods and is validated through the USACE Missouri River Division (MRD) laboratory review process.
 The QA laboratory for the entire project was the USACE South Atlantic Division (SAD) Laboratory in Marietta, Georgia.